mgifford/Personas/README.md

 We do really need to have a few we can pull from in a standardized, easy to modify format.

+Useful to have a limited (3-5) number so that teams can get to know and empathize with the users.
+You don't want to have a different Persona for every type of disability.
+You want your team to be able to get to know them.

 ## Links

 ### Examples